 Hua Language Centre Giveaway

-Answer 2 simple questions about Hua Language Centre and stand to win 4 free lessons in Term 3 plus waiver of registration fee (worth $230).
+Answer 2 simple questions about Hua Language Centre and stand to win 4 free lessons in Term 3 plus waiver of the registration fee (worth $230).
 This prize is redeemable at any Hua Language Centre (Novena, East Coast, Seletar, Woodlands), subject to available timeslots.

 Like and share this Facebook post to double your chances of winning.